 - Chapter 1, "Introduction" provides an overview of this document's purpose, contents, writing conventions, and supported documents. - Chapter 2, "Introducing eGate" discusses the general features and architecture of eGate. - Chapter 3, "Analysis and Planning" explains how to analyze your current business processes and information systems setup in order to plan your eGate deployment. - Chapter 4, "Determining System Requirements" helps you gather relevant information and make decisions to determine the type of hardware required to support your eGate environment. - Chapter 5, "Designing and Developing the eGate Environment" explains how to design and develop and create an eGate environment to best meet your overall business and information systems needs.
-It also contains valuable system optimization information. - Chapter 6, "Testing, Transition to Production, and Maintenance" tells you what to do during the final phases of your eGate deployment, including pre-transition testing, the transition to production, and post-transition maintenance.
+It also contains valuable system optimization information. - Chapter 6, "Testing, Transition to Production, and Maintenance" tells you what to do during the final phases of your eGate deployment, including pre-transition testing, the transition to production, and post-transition maintenance. - Appendix A, "Deploying eGate in a Windows Clustering Environment" describes how to set up failover support for the Repository using Microsoft Windows 2000 and Windows Server 2003 clustering technologies.

-This guide also includes a Glossary on page 48.
+This guide also includes a Glossary on page 60.
 The glossary provides definitions of eGate terms.